Can Rapamycin for Dogs Slow Aging? New Findings from the Dog Aging Project

 - In overall good health

-Veterinarians are encouraged to inform clients about the study.
+Veterinarians are encouraged to inform clients about the study, as interest in rapamycin as a longevity drug continues to grow—not only for humans but also for companion animals.
 Educational materials and enrollment details are available on the Dog Aging Project website.

 A Collaborative Scientific Effort